 |Age Range 4 and up|

 In the Math Center, put out a variety of buckets, have the students feel them with the toys throughout the class room that makes them feel happy.
 Then have them count the toys and write the number on a piece of paper.
-They would be working on fine motor development, number recognition, and rote counting.
+They would be working on fine motor development, number recognition, and rote counting, and counting objects.

 Once each student has had a chance to experiment and work with the bucket, talk to the students in Circle time about growing good things in comparison to not so good ones.
-Tell them that if they plant good deeds and words, they will grow good deeds and words.
-But if they don't grow good deeds and words, they won't grow good deeds and words.
 Review the shapes star and heart.

 I found such inspiration and enjoyment out of this book, and I think that it would help your students/children understand how being kind can make them feel.
 Hope you are able to implement some of these activities in your classroom.